arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 connect(options: TLSConnectOptions): Promise\<void\>

-Sets up a TLSSocket connection, and creates and initializes a TLS session after successful binding of the local IP address and port number of the TLSSocket connection.
+Sets up a TLS socket connection, and creates and initializes a TLS session after **bind** is successfully called.
 During this process, a TLS/SSL handshake is performed between the application and the server to implement data transmission.
 Both two-way and one-way authentication modes are supported.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Communication.NetStack